bdolmo/GRAPES/README.md

 * Dynamic update of sample references using SQLite.

 #### What's new in GRAPES 0.9.5 ?
 March-2021
-* New scoring metric to evaluate the confidence of each CNV
+* New scoring metric to evaluate the confidence of each CNV.
 * Improved single-exon CNV detection.
 * Improved performance speed.
 * BAF extraction on the fly.